 The next step was to evaluate the expression of these microRNAs in patients with thyroid tumors, using the tools of bioinformatics in the public databases that keep the genome data of people with thyroid cancer.

-The research team has chosen one of the 52 miRNAs identified in an animal model, miR-654, to check its function in laboratory tests using cell lines of human tumors of the thyroid gland.
+The research team has chosen one of the 52 miRNAs identified in an animal model, miR-654, to check its function in laboratory tests using tumor cell lines, human thyroid.
 Tests have confirmed that when the expression of miR-654, which was low in tumor cells was restored to levels equivalent to the levels of the healthy state, the cells multiplied less were less able to migrate and many of them died.

 In the new project Geraldo plans to find out which of the 52 microRNAs is most interesting to examine in detail for therapeutic purposes.
 According to the National Cancer Institute of Brazil, thyroid cancer is the most common form of head and neck cancer.
 The data show that the incidence of thyroid cancer has tripled in the past decade.
 Papillary thyroid cancer is the most common subtype of from 75 to 80 percent of cases.